West Hartlepool R.F.C.: History

 Before the game turned professional, the club enjoyed several seasons in the Courage League and Allied Dunbar premiership during the 1990s before finally being relegated in the 1998–99 season.
 There followed a drop through the divisions over the next three years that took them out of the national leagues and into the regional leagues.

 In the 1990s, when the club was at its peak positions they played at Brierton Lane.
+In 1990 Brierton Lane was estimated by a club official to have a ground capacity of around 4,950–450 seated and 4,500 standing.
+This was likely a conservative estimate as West Hartlepool achieved a crowd of 7,000 against Newcastle Gosforth on 14 March 1992, and would regularly attract crowds of around 4,000, making them more popular at the time than the association football side Hartlepool United.

 When the ground was sold they entered into one year ground share agreements, first with Hartlepool United Football Club at Victoria Park and then with Hartlepool Rovers RFC.

 The club's Junior Section then went on to play at West Hartlepool Technical Day School Old Boys RUFC (Tech) for a few years and in the early 2000s there was an agreement with the Hartlepool Sixth Form College for the whole club to play at Brinkburn which is located on Catcote Road.